The S-Hamiltonian Cycle Problem: NP-Complete Cases

 \begin{propositionrep} Given an input graph $G$ and two vertices $x \neq y$ at distance at most~$2$ in~$G$, we can construct in polynomial time a graph $H_{x,y}$ such that: \begin{itemize} \item if $G$ has a \Hcycle[1,2] where $x$ and $y$ are consecutive, then $H_{x,y}$ has a \Hcycle[2,4], \item if $H_{x,y}$ has a \Hcycle[2,4], then $G$ has a \Hcycle[1,2]. \end{itemize} \end{propositionrep}

 \begin{proof} Let $G$ be a graph, and $x \neq y$ two vertices of $G$ at distance at most~$2$.
 Let $z$ be a neighbor of~$x$ towards $y$ (defined formally below).
-Let us now build the graph $H_{x,y}$ by taking the incidence graph of $G$ and connect each of $x$ and $z$, each via a new intermediate vertex, to the vertex~$d_1$ of the gadget $D$ shown in \cref{fig:gadget24hcycle}.
+Let us now build the graph $H_{x,y}$ by taking the incidence graph of $G$ and connect each of $x$ and $z$ respectively to the vertices~$d_1$ and~\(d_2\) of the gadget $D$ shown in \cref{fig:gadget24hcycle}.